ibc/fake-mediastreamtrack/README.md

 Fake W3C [MediaStreamTrack](https://www.w3.org/TR/mediacapture-streams/#mediastreamtrack) implementation.
 Suitable for for Node.js or testing.

-This library is intended for Node.js applications or libraries that depend on the `MediaStreamTrack` class.
+This library is intended for Node.js applications or libraries that depend on the `MediaStreamTrack` objects.
 The exposed `FakeMediaStreamTrack` class does not internally manage any audio/video source.

 This library provides TypeScript definitions.
-The `FakeMediaStreamTrack` class extends the `MediaStreamTrack` interface, so it can be safely used in any code requiring a `MediaStreamTrack` instance.
+The `FakeMediaStreamTrack` class extends the `MediaStreamTrack` interface so it can be safely used in any code requiring a `MediaStreamTrack` instance.
 In addition to that, `FakeMediaStreamTrack` also exposes custom methods (see below).

 ## Install